 “The door of this castle is prayer.”

-Here follows a brief overview of the seven mansions that might be very loosely visualized as concentric circles leading inward to the center of the soul.
+In the interior castle, there are seven mansions that might be very loosely visualized as concentric circles leading inward to the center of the soul.
 Radiant Light emanates more and more brightly from the innermost dwelling as the pilgrim approaches.
 Teresa reminds the reader that the only entrance to this glorious dwelling is prayer and that the path is never a straight one.
 Thoughts will continually distract and divert us, so she insists that we be humble and very patient with ourselves.
 “Just as we cannot stop the movement of the heavens…we cannot restrain our thought.
 Then we send all the faculties of the soul after it, thinking we are lost,…yet the soul may perhaps be wholly united with Him in the mansions very near His presence, while thought remains in the outskirts of the castle.”